-Species are arranged in descending order from the largest #1 to the smallest #51.
+In this guide, birds are divided into 4 size groups, from the largest #1 to the smallest #51.

-This means that the state has a lot of habitat for birds that favor ponds, lakes, and other wetlands.
+Florida has plenty of bodies of water.
+This means that the state has many habitats for birds that favor ponds, lakes, and other wetlands.
 Visitors to the state and residents often ask about the birds they see sitting by ponds or lakes.